Cavaliers will host 13 matches at Memorial Gymnasium

 Hohenshelt began his coaching career as an assistant coach at Huntingdon (Pa.)
 High School from 1993-95 and was an assistant at his alma mater from 1994-95.
 After being promoted to head coach in 1996, he led the Eagles to an 18-8 record and a second-place finish in the EIVA Division III Tournament.

-He is married to the former Tara Rowlyk, and couple has a son, Jacob, who was born in July 2005, and a daughter, Reese, who was born in 2010.
+He is married to the former Tara Rowlyk, and couple has a son, Jacob, who was born in July 2005, a daughter, Reese, who was born in 2010 and a son, Axl, who was born in 2015.

 Director of News Content